 It feels good.

 Life in the Boot

 Most of the time, I’m wearing the boot and it’s not terrible.
-I certainly won’t miss it, but it’s granted me a high degree of independence (albiet slow-moving independence).
+I certainly won’t miss it, but it granted me a high degree of independence (albeit slow-moving independence).
 As I mentioned earlier, I’m cleared to drive (sans boot), which makes everything easier for myself and my family.
-When I first got the boot I was super-excited to start walking again, and started taking short .5 mile walks around the neighorhood.
+When I first got the boot I was super-excited to start walking again and started taking short .5 mile walks around the neighborhood.
 I increased that up to just about a mile before the downside of walking with a boot caught up with me: back pain.

 As I’d been warned, walking in the boot — even when my other foot is in a thick-soled hiking boot — causes my gait to be uneven.
 That causes stress on my back, which leads to soreness (though thankfully not outright back spasms).
 I’ve eased off a bit and decided to limit myself to .5 mile walks, either through the neighborhood or around downtown Easton.
 Our “March Winter”, during which we’ve been hit by multiple nor’easters of varying strengths, hampered these excursions, but being able to go for walks two or three times a week has been fantastic.

 I need to wear the boot through early April, at which point I’ll get another x-ray to evaluate how the bone is healing.
 If it looks good, I’ll lose the boot.
 I’m cautiously optimistic that the boot will come off then, but if not … then not.
 You can’t argue with bone hardening (or lack thereof).
 It’ll take as much time as it needs, and while it may be frustrating, I’m ok with that.
 Of course, I don’t have much choice in the manner, but getting frustrated won’t help.

 Featured Image Meta